certbot/certbot/certbot/docs/using.rst

 environment variable to override the root certificates trusted by Certbot.
 Certbot uses the ``requests`` library, which does not use the operating system trusted root store.

-If you use ``--server`` to specify an ACME CA that implements the standardized version of the spec, you may be able to obtain a certificate for a wildcard domain.
-Some CAs (such as Let's Encrypt) require that domain validation for wildcard domains must be done through modifications to DNS records which means that the dns-01_ challenge type must be used.
-To see a list of Certbot plugins that support this challenge type and how to use them, see plugins_.

 Lock Files
 ==========